jeremynoesen/BoneBot/README.md

 ```

 ## Configuration
 Configuration for meme images and texts, responder messages, reactor triggers, and status messages are all highlighted under **Usage**.
 There is a general config that handles all cool downs, the bot token, embed colors, and the command prefix.
 These values are in seconds, and are the default values.
 After changing any of these values, save the file and restart the bot.
+Do note that in all configurations, the command prefix and any trigger phrases ignore case.
 ```
 response-cooldown: 180
 react-cooldown: 60